liferay/liferay-docs-dxp-cloud/user/articles/02-services/04-web-server-service.markdown

 ## Configurations

 Although DXP Cloud's services are fine-tuned to work well by default, you may need to configure Nginx further.
-To do s, you can include any CONF file inside the `config` folder.
+To do this, you can include any CONF file inside the `config` folder.
 When you deploy your changes, the file is automatically injected into your service and overwrites the default configuration.
 Here's an example folder structure of such a file inside the `config` folder:

     loadbalancer
     ├── config